nourabyte/oop-learn/00-introduction-of-object-oriented-programming/03-what-is-an-object-of-oop/step.md

-# Step 02: What is an object in oop
+# Step 03: What Is An Object In Object Oriented Programming
 Let's imagine you are a student.
 As a student, you have specific attributes such as a student ID, name, and a list of courses.
 You can perform various actions related to these attributes, such as adding a course to your list or deleting a course.
 So every object have attribute and action(method).

 ## Concept